Climate Science Glossary

 "His [Dr Spencer's] latest research demonstrates that – in the short term, at any rate – the temperature feedbacks that the IPCC imagines will greatly amplify any initial warming caused by CO2 are net-negative, attenuating the warming they are supposed to enhance.
 His best estimate is that the warming in response to a doubling of CO2 concentration, which may happen this century unless the usual suspects get away with shutting down the economies of the West, will be a harmless 1 Fahrenheit degree, not the 6 F predicted by the IPCC."
 (Christopher Monckton)

-Climate sensitivity is the estimate of how much the earth's climate will warm in response to the increased greenhouse effect if we double the amount of carbon dioxide in the atmosphere.
-This includes feedbacks which can either amplify or dampen that warming.
-This is very important because if it is low, as some climate 'skeptics' argue, then the planet will warm slowly and we will have more time to react and adapt.
+Climate sensitivity is the estimate of how much the earth's climate will warm in response to the increased greenhouse effect if we manage, against all the good advice, to double the amount of carbon dioxide in the atmosphere.
+This includes feedbacks that can either amplify or dampen the warming.
+If climate sensitivity is low, as some climate 'skeptics' claim (without evidence), then the planet will warm slowly and we will have more time to react and adapt.
 If sensitivity is high, then we could be in for a very bad time indeed.
+Feeling lucky?
+Let's explore.

 It’s all a matter of degree

-All the models and evidence confirm a minimum warming close to 2°C for a doubling of atmospheric CO2 with a most likely value of 3°C and the potential to warm 4.5°C or even more.
-Even such a small rise would signal many damaging and highly disruptive changes to the environment.
-In this light, the arguments against reducing greenhouse gas emissions because of climate sensitivity are a form of gambling.
-A minority claim the climate is less sensitive than we think, the implication being we don’t need to do anything much about it.
+All the models and evidence confirm a minimum warming close to 2°C for a doubling of atmospheric CO2 with a most likely value of 3°C and the potential to warm 4°C or even more.
+These are not small rises: they would signal many damaging and highly disruptive changes to the environment (fig. 1).
+In this light, the arguments against reducing greenhouse gas emissions because of "low" climate sensitivity are a form of gambling.
+A minority claim the climate is less sensitive than we think, the implication being that as a consequence, we don’t need to do anything much about it.
 Others suggest that because we can't tell for sure, we should wait and see.
+Both such stances are nothing short of stupid.
+Inaction or complacency in the face of the evidence outlined above severely heightens risk.
+It is gambling with the entire future ecology of the planet and the welfare of everyone on it, on the rapidly diminishing off-chance of being right.

 Printable Version | Offline PDF Version | Link to this page